okfn/opendefinition/licenses/process/index.markdown

 ##What Will Happen

 1. After submission, the Open Definition community will discuss on the mailing list and reach consensus.
-2. The Open Definition Advisory Council chair will summarize the consensus to the Advisory Council on the mailing list and to other relevant fora, [okfn-discuss](https://lists.okfn.org/mailman/listinfo/okfn-discuss) at a minimum.
+2. The Open Definition Advisory Council chair will summarize the consensus to the Advisory Council on the forum and to other relevant venues, [okfn-discuss](https://lists.okfn.org/mailman/listinfo/okfn-discuss) at a minimum.
 3. If over next two weeks issues are raised which indicate a different consensus or further discussion needed, chair will step process back to first or second step as appropriate.
 Otherwise, chair calls for formal approval of consensus by Advisory Council.
 4. If after two weeks at least three Advisory Council members approve the consensus summary on-list, and at least 75% of Advisory Council members expressing an opinion on the summary if any dissent, the website will be updated, and announcements made to public, submitter, and wider lists as appropriate.
 Wider lists includes the okfn-discuss@lists.okfn.org and local@lists.okfn.org lists.